 The play stars Helen Mirren as Queen Elizabeth II, and focuses on the queen's relationship with the 12 prime ministers of her 60-year reign.
 Its title denotes the weekly meetings the two hold at Buckingham Palace.

 "We thought this would be a great way to extend the performance arts-going life of people who could no longer get out and do that," said Julie Borchard-Young, who runs BY Experience with her husband, Robert.
 "It's a great service to be able to offer to the residents.
 We just knew it was the right thing to do."

 Mirren won an Oliver Award in April for the role.
 The actress also won an Academy Award in 2007 for her performance as the British monarch in "The Queen," a drama about the aftermath of the death of Princess Diana.

 The Lillian Booth Actors Home is a 124-person assisted living and nursing care facility for entertainment professionals in in Englewood, N.J.
-It is owned and operated by The Actors Fund.
+It is funded in part by The Actors Fund.

 Current residents include veterans the world of stage and screen, including actors, vaudevillians, Ziegfeld Follies dancers, comedians, band leaders and set designers.

 "This is a community made up of talented artists who've contributed their professional lives to performing arts and entertainment, so they're the perfect audience for Dame Helen Mirren," said Joseph P. Benincasa, president and CEO of the Actors Fund.

 Following "The Audience," residents of the nursing home — and National Theatre Live fans — will next get to see Nicholas Hytner's production of "Othello" in September.